DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 Pin based signals
 _________________

 To use pin based signals, we require three pins per signal, and therefore nine pins in total, but we will only define an alias for the red pin given that it is the "control" pin for each signal.
-The other pins are used in the background by DCC++ EX and are not referenced anywhere else outside the object definition.
+The other pins are used in the background by DCC-EX and are not referenced anywhere else outside the object definition.

 To define pin based signals directly on the Mega2560 with aliases for the control pins: